-6.13 In terms of the development plan, the County Planning Authority considers the relevant documents in relation to this application are the: policies in the adopted NMWLDF: Core Strategy (2011), the adopted Joint Core Strategy (2011/2014), and the South Norfolk Local Plan DM Policies Document (2015).
+6.10 In terms of the development plan, the County Planning Authority considers the relevant documents in relation to this application are the: policies in the adopted NMWLDF: Core Strategy (2011), the adopted Joint Core Strategy (2011/2014), and the South Norfolk Local Plan DM Policies Document (2015).
 Given that the review of the Norfolk Minerals and Waste Local Plan is at an early stage, the emerging Plan is apportioned little weight.
 In addition, the guidance within the NPPF and Planning Practice Guidance is material to the consideration of the application.

-- 6.14 The application relates to a previously permitted mineral working: the principle of development which this application seeks to vary was most recently considered acceptable in 2013, subject to conditions (ref.
-C/7/2013/7010).
-Access arrangements would remain unchanged. - 6.15 Policy CS2 of the NMWLDF Core Strategy sets out the principles for the locations for mineral extraction, and places a preference for sites which are "close and/or well-related via appropriate transport infrastructure," to the major urban areas.
+- 6.11 The application relates to a previously permitted mineral working: the principle of development which this application seeks to vary was most recently considered acceptable in 2013, subject to conditions (ref.
+C/7/2013/7008).
+Access arrangements would remain unchanged. - 6.12 Policy CS2 of the NMWLDF Core Strategy sets out the principles for the locations for mineral extraction, and places a preference for sites which are "close and/or well-related via appropriate transport infrastructure," to the major urban areas.
 Whilst the site is some 20km (12.5 miles) from the Norwich Policy Area and Great Yarmouth urban area, the site is well connected to the strategic road network, with a site access onto Yarmouth Road, Kirby Cane some 0.9km from its junction with Church Road, a road classified by the NCC Route Hierarchy as a HGV Access Route, which in turn links with the A143, a principal Primary Route which has the highest category on the hierarchy.
-Therefore, it is considered that the location of the proposed site is broadly compliant with the requirements of policy CS2 of the NMWLDF. - 6.16 Para.
+Therefore, it is considered that the location of the proposed site is broadly compliant with the requirements of policy CS2 of the NMWLDF. - Para.
 205 of the NPPF requires LPAs to give great weight to the benefits of mineral extraction, including to the economy.
 The application includes a proposed increase in the depth of excavation at the site: the full recovery of the mineral would make the most efficient use of the mineral resource.
-As regards the proposed increase in import of recycled aggregates, para.
-204 of the NPPF requires planning to take account of the contribution that recycled materials would make to the supply of materials, and to safeguard existing, planned and potential sites for handling and distribution of recycled aggregate material.
-It is therefore considered that the proposal would be in general accordance with the aims of the NPPF. - 6.17 Notwithstanding all other material considerations it is considered that the principle of this development could be acceptable at this location and would not be out of character for the immediate area.
+It is therefore considered that the proposal would be in general accordance with the aims of the NPPF. - 6.14 Notwithstanding all other material considerations it is considered that the principle of this development could be acceptable at this location and would not be out of character for the immediate area.